Voter Registration

 • If you register to vote online at least 8 days before an election, you will be MAILED a ballot.

-• After the 8th day before an election, you must visit a Voter Service & Polling Center or our office to register and receive a ballot in person.
+• A week before an election, you must visit a Voter Service & Polling Center or our office to register and receive a ballot in person.

 • If you register to vote through a voter registration drive, your application must be submitted no later than 22 days before an election.